View All 1808 Large Draped Bust to Left Quarter Eagle

 Description

 The 1808 Large Draped Bust to Left Quarter Eagle is a Gold Quarter Eagle produced at the Philadelphia Mint as part of the Large Draped Bust to Left Quarter Eagles 1808 series.
-With a mintage of just 2,710, this is a rare issue sought by specialists.
-The obverse features Liberty facing left wearing a mob cap or turban with a draped bust, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Robert Scot.
+With a mintage of 2,710, this is a rare issue.
+The obverse features Liberty facing left wearing a mob cap or turban with a draped bust and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Produced during the earliest years of the United States Mint, when the young republic was establishing its monetary system and coinage traditions.
+Estimated market value ranges from $50K to $3101K depending on grade and condition.
 Struck in 91.7% gold, 8.3% copper, weighing 4.37 grams, 20 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7660.
-The 1808 Large Capped Bust Quarter Eagle is one of the most notable one-year types in U.S. A one-year type coin with extremely low mintage.
-All surviving examples are rare and command significant premiums.
-An essential piece for gold type collectors.

 External References